The irony of freelance writing and pursuing time for creative fiction.

 Since October 2016 I have been freelance writing for Australian Fashion House, Swish Plus Size Fashion Writing for others keeps me accountable and I love it.

-So after a work period of crazy business, some incredible writing opportunities found with events where I forgot to slow down and get still, I felt my self slipping off balance, just like the little gremlin prophecised.
+So after a work period of crazy busyness and accepting some incredible writing opportunities I forgot to slow down, get still and I slid off balance, just like the little gremlin prophecised.

 I was tired and luckily I didn’t fall back on patterns of my past.
 I no longer sucked down my feeling by escaping into food or wine or more activity, in moments like this I did what I do now – I called my mum in New Zealand.

-Anxiety was decapitating my head and I knew I was about to run about like a headless chicken in search of the sun.
+Anxiety was decapitating my self belief and I was running about like a headless chicken in search of the sun.

 I really, really wanted to interrupt her wisdom with defence, to delay the inevitable.
 Although she offered what I needed, my defence, my safety, was reluctant to hearing.